Skin Cancer in Nevada

 Skin cancer is the most common form of cancer in the United States.
-In fact, it is estimated by the American Cancer Society that more than three million cases of skin cancer will be diagnosed this year.
+In fact, it is estimated by the American Cancer Society that more than 200,000 cases of skin cancer will be diagnosed this year.

 There are three major types of skin cancer: basal cell carcinoma, squamous cell carcinoma and malignant melanoma.
 Both basal cell and squamous cell carcinoma are highly treatable.
 Malignant melanoma is the most serious type of skin cancer and more likely to spread to other parts of the body.